Hungarian name: Treatment of Hungarian names in English and other languages

 Outside Hungary, Hungarian names are usually rendered by the Western convention of other European languages.
 In English language academic publishing, archiving and cataloguing, different manuals of style treat Hungarian names in different ways.
 The Chicago Manual of Style 16th Edition (2010) reverses the Hungarian order to put the given name first but allows all of the diacritics in the name:

 8.13 Hungarian names.
 In Hungarian practice the family name precedes the given name — for example, Molnár Ferenc, Kodály Zoltán.
 In English contexts, however, such names are usually inverted — Ferenc Molnár, Zoltán Kodály [...]

 When indexing names, Hungarian names are re-inverted so that the surname comes first in English indexes, as for English names.

 Hungarian treatment of foreign names

+Page from Hazánk s a Külföld rendering Abraham Lincoln's name as "Lincoln Ábrahám", showcasing the Hungarianization of foreign names that was common up until the 20th century.

 This way of writing names is not used for people who are neither Hungarian nor from another country that uses the Eastern name order.
-For example, "Tony Blair" will stay as "Tony Blair" in Hungarian texts.
-However, names of historical importance are generally translated and written in the Hungarian way: Kálvin János for John Calvin.
-Names from languages using a different script (Arabic, Chinese, Japanese, Korean, Cyrillic, Greek etc.) are transcribed according to pronunciation.

-Names of leaders of countries are translated only in the case of monarchs and members of their families.
-For example, "Elizabeth II of the United Kingdom" becomes II.
-Erzsébet, and "Pope Benedict XVI" becomes XVI.
-Benedek pápa, but "Fidel Castro" is not changed.

-Before the 20th century, foreign names were often translated, for example, Jules Verne's name was written as "Verne Gyula", and a Hungarian pronunciation was used.
+For example, Tony Blair will stay as "Tony Blair" in Hungarian texts.
+However, names of leaders of countries are translated only in the case of monarchs and members of their families, such as Elizabeth II becomes "II.
+Erzsébet", and Pope Benedict XVI becomes "XVI.
+Benedek pápa".
+Additionally, before the 20th century, foreign names were often translated, especially names of historical importance.
+For example, "Verne Gyula" for Jules Verne, and "Kálvin János" for John Calvin.

+Names from languages not using Latin script (Arabic, Chinese, Japanese, Korean, Cyrillic, Greek, etc.) are transcribed according to pronunciation.
+For example: